RKtheGREAT007/MaskNotifier/README.md

 # MaskNotifier

 Sends notification when the device goes out and enter the home territory.
-And also history of your responses can be view.
+History of your responses can be viewed.

 ## How it works